• Skip to main content

 • Laws pertaining to the application. etc..

-To be on the process of learning, you’ll need concentration.
-For some, the interest on the subject works completely, and others to a certain level.
+To be in the process of learning, you’ll need concentration.
+For some, the interest in the subject works completely, and for others to a certain level.

 2. Why Yoga And Meditation To Improve Concentration: